vitorpereiraa/meeting-scheduler/README.md

 This method takes two lists of `Availability` objects and a `Duration`.
 It returns a list of all availabilities in the first list that intersect with any availability in the second list and where the intersection is long enough to accommodate the given duration.

+This method could be associated with the "starts" and "started by" relations, as it involves checking if the start of an interval in the first list is the same as the start of an interval in the second list.

 #### intersectAll

 ```scala